 You mix and condition a lot of clay into wide sheets.
 You might be doing production work and you need a machine that can handle anything you throw at it.
 Since you often use Kato, you’re tired of your old Atlas bogging down from the strain.

 Recommendation: The widest rollers are on the Dream Machine.
 But you’ll also love the LC Elephant or Squirrel.

 Livin’ Large with Limits

-Okay, the LC Machine sounds great, but you don’t have the space for a Mammoth.
+Okay, the LC Machine sounds great, but you don’t have the space for a Squirrel.
 Or you might have physical limitations and can’t be dealing with cranking a machine.
 Thin sheets don’t matter to you, and money is no object.
 You need solutions.

 Recommendation: If you need a professional level wide-bodied machine with hands-free motor, the Dream Machine is your best bet.
 Do get the “elevators” for increased clearance under the rollers.
 This combination will set you back nearly a thousand dollars, so it’s not for the faint of heart!

 You want to be able to make everything.
 You want thick sheets and thin sheets.
 Wide sheets and narrow sheets.
 You are particular about your work and you want the ability to have a meticulously clean machine.
 Your dedicated studio has the room that you need to have the solutions that give your the claying power that you want.